 A short drive to the south takes us to Fianarantsoa (locally abbreviated to Fianar).Fianar has long been known as the academic and intellectual center of Madagascar and has recently become the wine-making center of the island.
 It is a charming town, dominated by the backdrop of 4,500-foot (1,372 m) Mount Kianjasoa.

 Today we set out for the journey to Isalo National Park.
-Along the way we enjoy a visit and hike in Anjaha Park.
-Anjaha Park not only offers incredible scenery, but is also known for being a great location to view ring-tailed lemurs.
-As we leave the lush highlands and drive down to a desert-like environment in the south-west, with land becoming progressively drier and more parched.
+Along the way we enjoy a visit and hike in Anja Park.
+Anja Park not only offers incredible scenery, but is also known for being a great location to view ring-tailed lemurs.
+As we leave the lush highlands and drive down to a desert-like environment in the south-west.
 In the heart of this semi-desert lies the magnificent Isalo Massif with its stark beauty.
-Overnight in Isalo.
+This stunning park is home for the next 3 nights.
+Overnight in Isalo National Park.

-The morning is spent in Isalo National Park, which encompasses the wildly eroded Jurassic sandstone massif.
-The park is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
+For the next two full days we enjoy our time hiking and exploring Isalo National Park.
+The park encompasses the wildly eroded Jurassic sandstone massif and is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
 The landscape has been sculpted by wind and water into fanciful hoodoos that appear to have eyes, ears, noses and beaks.

 Day 10: To Tana via Tulear